DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/01-overview.md

 Nicolas Gallagher

 ---------------------------------------
-## The Way to PSD to Theme
+## PSD to Theme Step-by-Step

 Theming by component:

-1. Sketch out the design components.
+1. Identify the design components.
 2. Create a library of basic styles according to SMACSS convention.
 3. Adjust Drupal class names to match style component names.
 4. Look for bugs and refactor the component styles to match the design.

 -------------
-## Finding Components
+## Identify Design Components

 To find your components, ask yourself:

 1. What’s the shape?
-2. What’s consistent throughout the site?
+2. What’s consistent?
 3. What can be moved like furniture?

 -------------